-16. In respect of any merchandise or article of any description which is not specified in the classification, the Company may, unless and until such merchandise or article is duly added to this classification and schedule pursuant to sub-section eleven of section twenty-four of the Railway and Canal Traffic Act, 1888, make the charges which are by this schedule authorised in respect of merchandise and things in Class B.
+13. In respect of any merchandise or article of any description which is not Classification specified in the classification, the Company may, unless and until such ted articles. merchandise or article is duly added to this classification and schedule, pursuant to sub-section 11 of section 24 of the Railway and Canal Traffic Act, 1888, make the charges which are by this schedule authorised in respect of merchandise and things in Class B.

+Birmingham Canal.
 Returned empties.